dj311/computing-separable-functions-via-gossip/README.md

 ## Usage
 The code for the demo (averaging colors over a grid network) is separated out from the main algorithm implementation, which can be found in `algorithm.py`.
 You can import those functions in your own scripts if you're keen to play around.

-The code is in a pretty sad state, apologies!

 ## References